Claim: Most of the $100 million raised from ALS 'Ice Bucket Challenge' donations won't go to ALS-related research and services.

 The ALS Association has been given a great deal of money and with that comes tremendous responsibility ...
 We are absolutely committed to transparency and will be communicating regularly with the ALS community, our donors, the media and the public about progress to invest these dollars wisely in areas that will have maximum impact on the fight against this devastating disease.

-Given the large amount of cash suddenly flowing in the direction of The ALS Association, it's natural that a public questioning of sorts would follow.
+Given the large amount of cash suddenly flowing in the direction of The ALS Association, it's natural a public questioning of sorts would follow.
 After all, not every charity is well administrated, and not every cause is free of bad actors who would exploit public interest for financial gain.

 Services such as Charity Navigator, an independent assessor of charitable organizations, can be helpful in diffusing concerns in a situation such as the Ice Bucket Challenge phenomenon.
 According to the site, the ALS Association has a record of high transparency and ranks high in other areas, receiving an overall 90.73/100 rating and